PradumnS-001/SpiderTask2A/README.md

 # Instructions

 1. Create a `.env` file containing the required varibles.
 3. The `spiderTask2A.ipynb` file, run in google colab.
+The `taskFile.txt` contains the link to colab notebook.
 4. On a successful run, you will get a `vdb` folder in your google drive.
 5. Download and save the folder locally and run the `app.py` file on local device.
 6. From there, it will create and host a local server and you can ask it questions. :)